 Home equity loans are commonly used as house repair loans since they are secured against the equity you’ve built in your home and are available in larger sums than personal loans.
 This type of loan is issued in a lump sum that is equal to a portion of your home equity and is best for major repairs that will cost $25,000 and up.
 Most financial institutions won’t offer a home equity loan for less than that amount, although you might be able to find a home equity loan for as little as $10,000 if you do some digging.

-“With this option, borrowers get a lower fixed interest rate because it’s a secured loan, which means you have to put up your home as collateral for the loan,” says Matt Lattman, CMO, Personal Loans at Discover Financial Services.
+“With this option, borrowers get a lower fixed interest rate because it’s a secured loan, which means you have to put up your home as collateral,” says Matt Lattman, CMO, Personal Loans at Discover Financial Services.
 “The benefit is a predictable and manageable repayment that can help restore your home’s value at the same time.”

 In order to take out a home equity loan, though, you’ll typically need to have enough at least 15 percent to 20 percent equity in your home to borrow against, which may not be the case if your home was a recent purchase.
-You should also make sure you can afford loan repayments or you’ll risk losing your house since this type of loan uses your home as collateral.
+You should also make sure you can afford loan repayments: Your house could be foreclosed upon if you default.

 With a home equity line of credit, or HELOC, you also borrow against the equity you have in your home, using your home as collateral to secure the loan.
 The difference is that you’re given a line of credit with a limit that you can draw on multiple times rather than one lump sum of a home equity loan.